-- 1. Disengage the blade-control switch, move the motion-control levers outward to the PARK position, shut off the engine, and remove the key. - 2.
+- 1. Disengage the blade control switch, move the motion controls outward to the park position, stop the engine, and remove the key. - 2.
 Remove grass clippings, dirt, and grime from the external parts of the entire machine, especially the engine.
 Clean dirt and chaff from the outside of the engine cylinder head fins and blower housing.